Bioprocess

 At low concentrations of DO, there is less collision between oxygen molecules and the indicator dye, allowing for a brighter emission of NIR light.
 As the oxygen concentration increases, the rate of collision also increases.
 This collision quenches the luminescence of the oxygen-sensitive indicator, reducing the intensity and affecting the phase shift of NIR emission.

-DO is considered a critical process parameter in bioprocessing.
+Dissolved Oxygen (DO) is considered a critical proces parameter in bioprocessing.
 Oxygen limitations cannot be seen directly and can only be detected through close monitoring.
-DOTS makes it possible to easily monitor DO in shake flasks.
+DOTS makes it possible to easily monitor DO in shake flasks in real time.

 With a DOTS-integrated controller, the methanol feed (carried out with the Liquid Injection System) was adjusted to start repeatedly, always when the DO level, monitored by DO Sensor Pills, reached a preset threshold.
 By using this feature, methanol was always fed as soon as the cells recovered from the previous shot, enabling ideal cell viability, while keeping promotor activity constant.
 Biomass was monitored additionally, with the Multiparameter Sensor (MPS).